dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 This *curl* command creates a directory named **met_out** which contains the MET output files that are created by running **make test** when compiling the MET software.
 Next, we'll setup directories for the METviewer output and define the expected environment variables.
-Notice that I'm using *pwd* to reference your current working directory and define full paths instead of relative paths.
+Notice that I'm using *pwd* to reference your current working directory and define full paths instead of relative ones.

 .. code-block::